keu/docs/astro/cli/get-started.md

 To use this tutorial, you need:

-- A terminal that accepts bash commands (pre-installed on most operating systems).
+- A terminal that accepts bash commands.
+This is pre-installed on most operating systems.
 - [Python 3](https://www.python.org/downloads/).
 - [Docker Desktop](https://docs.docker.com/get-docker/) (v18.09 or higher).
 - The [Astro CLI](cli/configure-cli.md).